MManopoli/BasicStoresCRUDRestAPI/README.md

     ./requirements.txt

-## Script to build and start all docker images
+## Instructions to build and start all docker images

+Setup the .env file

+    copy or rename the sample.env file to just ".env"

+    populate the ## values:

     ./run-docker.sh